lucamilanesio/checkout/README.md

 The Shop's Checkout is implemented with a class object called com.gerritforge.checkout.Checkout.
 In order to use the Checkout simply import all its methods and use them.

-The Checkout entrypoint is the scan() function which takes a variable number of symbols and return the total price.
+The Checkout entrypoint is the scan() function which takes a sequence of symbols and returns the total price.

 Example: